ros2/ros2_documentation/source/Tutorials/Using-Parameters-In-A-Class-Python.rst

             # Send back a hello with the name
             self.get_logger().info('Hello %s!' % my_param)

-            # Then set the parameter "my_parameter" back to string value "nobody"
+            # Then set the parameter "my_parameter" back to string value "world"
             my_new_param = rclpy.parameter.Parameter("my_parameter",
                                                     rclpy.Parameter.Type.STRING,
-                                                    "nobody")
+                                                    "world")
             all_new_parameters = [my_new_param]
             self.set_parameters(all_new_parameters)